 SCP, by default, operates via port 22 much like SFTP and similar transfer protocols.

-Also much like SFTP, SCP runs on SSH and provides a simple and straightforward way, while still keeping security needs in mind, for transferring files from a host to client.
+Also much like SFTP, SCP runs on SSH and provides a simple and straightforward way, while still keeping security needs in mind, for transferring files from a host to a client.

 As the name implies, Secure Copy Protocol, SCP is straightforward in its purpose and design.